 For two generations, Ryan would be one of the world's most creative innovators in exotic aircraft design, including some of the first modern metal-shell airplanes (the style of aircraft construction now most common), the first Navy carrier jet, and early vertical-takeoff jets.

 Kansas Aviation History really took off with the 1911 first flight of Albin Longren near Topeka, and the 1912 return of Clyde Cessna to South-Central Kansas, as an aviator.

 Over the next ten decades, farmers and barnstormers, oil wildcatters and merchants, native craftsmen and transplanted engineers, would all take a turn at giving birth to new and important aviation enterprises throughout the state.
 Some of their names became legends: Cessna, Laird, Stearman, Beech, Mooney, Porterfield, Lear, Bede, Rutan and more.

 Early Birds & World War I

-Wichita was a community attracted to flight.
-It had invited various early aviators to perform there, and in World War I, local men became early military aviators, including one who would (posthumously) be awarded the Medal of Honor: Lt.
+From the birth of the airplane, Wichita was a community attracted to flight.
+It had invited various early aviators to perform there, and in World War I, local men became early military aviators.
+One of them would become (posthumously) among America's first aviators awarded the Medal of Honor: Lt.
 Erwin Bleckley, the aerial observer who gave his life to get help to the desperate, besieged "Lost Battalion."

 (Topeka, too, put forward a notable WWI aviator: Phillip Billard, son of Topeka's mayor, and Albin Longren's first student.
 Billard was also Longren's first customer, buying one of Longren's earliest planes; when Billard joined the National Guard, Billard's Longren Flyer became the first "military airplane" in Kansas.
 Soon a master aviator, young Billard was sent to France, to train American combat pilots in the tricky, rickety planes of the war.
 A crash during a test flight finally took his life.)